-- Upland ecosystems acreage used to calculate this bonus shall be recorded as a permanent Conservation Easement pursuant to Florida Statutes and shall not be eligible for any future development rights. - This density bonus would not be applicable in the Agricultural/Mining, Agricultural, or Agricultural/Rural Future Land Use categories. - Before the upland ecosystems density bonus could be considered, the wetland credit must be calculated. - The density/intensity bonus for upland ecosystems preservation would provide a 25% bonus for upland ecosystems including but not limited to Sandhill, Pine Flatwoods, Sand Pine Scrub, Xeric Hammock or Mesic Hammock.
-This 25% bonus would be calculated in the following manner. - Acreage preserved multiplied by 1.25 = Acreage eligible for Density/Intensity Bonus - Acreage eligible for bonus multiplied by Intensity/Density of Future Land Use Category = Total Floor Area Ratio (FAR) or Density for that Area - Density and intensity on the remaining acreage of the site not to be preserved would be calculated in the normal manner. - Any increase in dwelling units resulting from the upland ecosystems density bonus, would be clustered and compatible with surrounding uses, with defensible space in the event of wildfires and following Fire Wise guidelines. - 2.3.8: In an effort to assist projects preserving upland significant and essential wildlife habitat and for the purpose of calculating density and intensity, a 100% density transfer may be allowed.
+- Any uUpland ecosystems forest acreage used to calculate this bonus shall be recorded as a permanent Conservation Easement pursuant to Florida Statutes Section 704.06, FS and shall not be eligible for any future development rights. - This density bonus would not be applicable in the Agricultural/Mining, Agricultural, or Agricultural/Rural Future Land Use categories. - The density/intensity formula for protection of wetlands would remain as presently defined elsewhere in the Future Land Use Element Section.
+Before the upland ecosystems forest density bonus could be considered, the wetland credit must be calculated.

+- The density/intensity bonus for upland ecosystems forest preservation would provide a 25% bonus for upland ecosystems including but not limited to Sandhill, Pine Flatwoods, Sand Pine Scrub, Xeric Hammock or Mesic Hammock.
+This 25% bonus would be calculated in the following manner. - Acreage preserved multiplied by 1.25 = Acreage eligible for Density/Intensity Bonus - Acreage eligible for bonus multiplied by Intensity/Density of Future Land Use Category = Total Floor Area Ratio (FAR) or Density for that Area - Density and intensity on the remaining acreage of the site not to be preserved would be calculated in the normal manner. - It is intended that aAny increase in dwelling units resulting from the upland ecosystems forest density bonus, would be clustered and compatible with surrounding uses, with defensible space in the event of wildfires and following Fire Wise guidelines. - 2.3.8: 13.2 In an effort to assist projects preserving upland significant and essential wildlife habitat and for the purpose of calculating density and intensity, a 100% density transfer may be allowed.

-2.3.9: Environmentally Sensitive Land Density Calculation
+2.3.9: 13.3 Environmentally Sensitive Land Density Calculation Credit

-Density and FAR calculations for properties that include wetlands will comply with the following calculations and requirements for determining density/intensity.
+Density and FAR calculations for properties that include wetlands will comply with the following calculations and requirements for determining density/intensity_credits.

-- Wetlands shall: - o Exclude land below the mean high water line - Include conservation and preservation areas - Include wetlands associated with man-made water bodies as defined (including borrow pits).
+- For the purpose of this section, Wetlands shall: shall are considered to be the following: - Exclude land below the mean high water line - Include cConservation and preservation areas as defined, in the Conservation and Aquifer Recharge Element. - Include wetlands associated with man -made water bodies as defined (including borrow pits).